A stochastic Burgers equation from a class of microscopic interactions: Acknowledgments

-PG thanks FCT for support of the research project "Non-equilibrium Statistical Physics" PTDC/MAT/109844/2009 and PEst-C/MAT/UI0013/2011.
-Also, PG thanks the Research Centre of Mathematics, University of Minho, and ``Feder'' for support of the ``Programa Operacional Factores de Competitividade - COMPETE''.
+P. Gon\c{c}alves and M. Jara are grateful to Capes (Brazil) and FCT (Portugal) for the research project ``Non-Equilibrium Statistical Mechanics of Stochastic Lattice Systems'' no. FCT 291/11.
+Also, P. Gon\c{c}alves thanks the Research Centre of Mathematics, University of Minho, and ``Feder'' for support of the ``Programa Operacional Factores de Competiti\-vidade---COMPETE.''
+Thanks also to the Editors and referees for their constructive comments.